Build and Release in VSTS and TFS

 The starting point for configuring CI and CD for your applications is to have your source code in a version control system.
 VSTS and TFS support two forms of version control - Git and Team Foundation Version Control.
 The Build service integrates with both of these version control systems.
 Once you have configured CI, any changes you push to your version control repository will be automatically built and validated.
 You can also manage your source code in Subversion, Bitbucket, GitHub, or any other Git repository.
 The Build service integrates with all of these version control systems.

-To configure CI, you create a build definition.
-A build definition is a representation of the automation process that you want to run to build and test your application.
+To configure CI, you create a build pipeline.
+A build pipeline is a representation of the automation process that you want to run to build and test your application.
 The automation process is defined as a collection of tasks.
 VSTS and TFS have a number of tasks to build and test your application.
 For example, tasks exist to build .Net, Java, Node, Android, Xcode, and C++ applications.
 Similarly, there are tasks to run tests using a number of testing frameworks and services.
 You can also run command line, PowerShell, or Shell scripts in your automation.

-Once you have continuous integration in place, the next step is to create a release definition to automate the deployment of your application to one or more environments.
+Once you have continuous integration in place, the next step is to create a release pipeline to automate the deployment of your application to one or more environments.
 This automation process is again defined as a collection of tasks.
 VSTS and TFS support deploying your application to virtual machines, containers, on-premises and cloud platforms, or PaaS services.
 You can also publish your mobile application to a store.

 If your goal is to produce packages that can be consumed by others, VSTS has a built-in package management repository.
 You can package and publish your application bits as NuGet, NPM, or Maven packages into the built-in repository or into any other package management repository of your choice.

 In the various topics covered in this documentation, you will explore how to configure CI for the version control repository and development language of your choice, configure CD to the deployment target of your choice, and how to publish packages in the packaging format of your choice.